 What are some examples of imputed income?

-How do I report imputed income for my employees?
+How do I report it for my employees?

-Imputed income is subject to employment taxes so you must report it on each employee’s W-2 form.
-Given that fact, you must track the value of each employee’s imputed income during the year just like you do with regular wages.
+It’s subject to employment taxes so you must report it on each employee’s W-2 form.
+Because of that, you must track the value of each employee’s imputed income during the year just like you do with regular wages.

-Make sure your CPA or payroll provider can accurately handle and calculate fringe benefits along with imputed income.Updated January 22, 2018
+Make sure your CPA or payroll provider can accurately handle and calculate fringe benefits along with imputed pay.Updated January 22, 2018

 This article provides general information and shouldn’t be construed as tax advice.
 Since tax rules may change over time and can vary by location and industry, please consult a CPA or tax advisor for advice specific to your business.